skapix/ohbcalc/readme.md

 Project was inspired by [sencalc](http://www.softpedia.com/get/Science-CAD/SenCalc.shtml).
 This calculator is intended to be cross-platform with some extra features, compared to its predecessor.

-Calculator supports evaluating of expressions, mixing decimal, octal, hexadecimal and binary numbers like: 101i + 2fh - 3o + 10
+Calculator supports evaluating of expressions, mixing decimal, octal, hexadecimal, character and binary numbers like:

+`101i * (2fh & 3o) - 10 + "32\nf"`

 Base numbers are set according to preffixes or suffixes, listed in the following table:

 | Base | Prefixes | Suffixes |